-If the State is insistent on incorporating a regional parkland, it should be located and integrated with areas proposed to be rezoned 'Environment and Recreation', particularly on properties with the largest landholdings (properties with the purposes.
-For example, the area beyond 3km of the buffer and where Thompsons Creek meets South Creek on properties would be more appropriate.
+If the State is insistent on incorporating a regional parkland, it should be located and integrated with areas proposed to be rezoned 'Environment and Recreation', particularly on properties with the largest landholdings (i.e. ) ) for equity purposes.
+For example, the area beyond 3km of the buffer and where Thompsons Creek meets South Creek on and would be more appropriate.